op-ct/simp-packer/README.md

 - `packer` uses around twice the space of the virtual image footprint when building, so ensure that `TMPDIR` has sufficient space.  `TMPDIR` defaults to `/tmp` which is not (usually) large enough.
-- For full documentation on each task argument, run:
+- For full documentation on each argument, run:

         bundle exec rake -D simp:packer: